 Where Linear Lighting Works Best

-Linear lighting is versatile, but it is most effective where continuity and restraint are priorities.
+Linear lighting is highly adaptable, but it is most effective where continuity and restraint are priorities.

 Ceilings & Perimeter Detailing: Recessed channels along ceiling edges can create soft indirect wash effects, giving the impression of floating planes while reducing harsh shadow lines.